About the Course

 The game rules change throughout the session, challenging the team to adapt.

-Logistics and Planning:
+Logistics and planning:

+All sessions are designed for around 30 learners.
+Some activities can be run with larger groups if requested.
 We ask that a teacher is always present throughout the activities, to support learner engagement and manage behaviour.